 3.4 Principal Component Analysis

+The reason why we use PCA is that it can create several new variables, making them reflect most of the information of the original variables, which reduces the number of variables.

 We regard the sales condition as dependent variables and the properties of phones as independent variables.
 We try to reduce the dimensionality as well as vast amount of the original data and variables into fewer data and variables, in order that the new variables can retain the information in the original data by and large.
 [13]

 We utilize the 26 original variables as the original data.
 We use X to denote independent variables matrixes and Ynn∈n∈N*n≤2 to denote the two independent variables.
 The original variables are xpp∈p∈N*p≤l; the new variables are zqq∈q∈N*q≤p .
 We use m to denote the number of samples; we use l to denote the number of variables in each sample.
 Thus, the data matrix is as matrix 12